 “Over there,” I say.
 “Look up Aki’s Brewhouse once we’re down.
 Right on your way home.
 Get the hottest thing on the menu and take it back to your place.
 I dare you to come back to this topic after shore leave and complain about Sibylean cuisine.”

-“Will fucking do, skip,” Tea replies with a joyful snort.
+“Will fucking do, 'Cap,” Tea replies with a joyful snort.